ctrager/budoco/README.md

 ## Corey's Roadmap/TODO for winter 2020/2021:

-* Add is_active == false options to dropdowns if current user has them

-* Finish admin pages, delete query
+* linkify http stuff in comments
+* linkify id#123 in comments
+* and info text about id#123

 * More query examples in queries.sql.
 Format long text, dates, true/false.

-* Explore jquery menu widget, because I hate that extra click to open the dropdown.
+* Finish admin pages, delete query

 * Send emails from the Issue page, that become part of the Issue posts.

 * *RECEIVE* emails into the app that get posted to the relevant Issue.

 * Turn emails from trusted senders into issues.

+* Handle inactive options, add to dropdowns if issue being viewed uses an inactive option

 * make sure registration doesn't collide with user - need inactive user placeholder